jasperduijn/domoticz-plex-webhook/README.md

 node main.js
 ```

-And then add a webhook https://support.plex.tv/hc/en-us/articles/115002267687-Webhooks in Plex to point to the server your are running main.js from.  eg http://192.168.0.11/11000

-Once you have verified that it is running correctly from the command line, you can setup to run automatically by editing the domoticzPlex.service file to match your directories and running the commands below
+Once you've verified that it is running correctly from the command line, you can setup to run automatically by editing the domoticzPlex.service file to match your directories and running the commands below
 ```
 sudo cp domoticzPlex.service /etc/systemd/system/domoticzPlex.service
 sudo systemctl enable domoticzPlex